nikoladevelops/godot-blast-bullets-2d/README.md

 All functions and properties have been documented <b>INSIDE THE EDITOR</b>, so it will be extremely easy for you to take full advantage of all features.

 If you want to benchmark/compare performance of `BlastBullets2D` bullets to `Area2D` bullets you can download the second zip file `test_project.zip` that contains the test project showcased in the gif and in the videos on my [Youtube Channel](https://www.youtube.com/@realnikich).
-I will post some tutorials there so make sure you subscribe
+I will post some tutorials there.

 ---
 ## How To Use
 When designing the API, I've ensured that it's as easy as possible for anyone no matter the skill level to use this plugin.
-The only node that you are interested in is the `BulletFactory2D` and it's spawn functions.
-You should add it to your scene, attach a script and make it into an [Autoload/Singleton](https://docs.godotengine.org/en/stable/tutorials/scripting/singletons_autoload.html) or just keep it's reference (using a static variable) so that you can easily use it in any script (player/enemies).
-The only classes that you should be making new instances of is the data resource classes - `DirectionalBulletsData2D` and `BlockBulletsData2D` that you pass to the `BulletFactory2D`'s spawn functions - `spawn_directional_bullets()` and `spawn_block_bullets()` as well as the `BulletSpeedData2D` and `BulletRotationData2D` that are needed by those two data resource classes for proper set up.

-Additionally you can read the `BulletAttachment2D` documentation to see how you can attach particles, sprites or any other custom nodes you have that need to move along with the bullets.

-That's all!
-You just have to ensure that you are setting the data resource classes' properties correctly (read the documentation of the plugin that is available in the editor) and then play around modifying the properties during runtime, nothing complex, it's super simple!
-You can always check out the test project for some inspiration.

 Here is how the basic setup goes:
 1. Add a `BulletFactory2D` node to your scene tree.
 The BulletFactory's job is to spawn bullets and manage plugin related options (debugger, physics interpolations and so on..).
-2. Attach a script to the factory.
-The `BulletFactory2D` node has the signals `area_entered`, `body_entered` and `life_time_over`.
+2. The `BulletFactory2D` node has the signals `area_entered`, `body_entered` and `life_time_over`.
 You should handle them in your script and write custom logic for your game.

-You should probably keep a reference to the factory globally, so you can access it in any other script(enemies/player).
+Keep a reference to the factory globally, so you can access it in any other script(enemies/player).
 There's two ways of doing this.

 The first way would be to create an [Autoload/Singleton](https://docs.godotengine.org/en/stable/tutorials/scripting/singletons_autoload.html) where you keep the factory as a variable.

 The second way would be to create a class with a static variable that keeps the reference of the factory.
-I personally prefer using this way.
+This approach is the one I'll be using, since you can put your Invetory, UI and other stuff you plan on supporting.

 Example: